 \section{Curating \dsnameM~}

-This section shows the steps of curating our \textbf{\dsnameM~}, including (1) collecting source HTML files, (2) extracting and embedding prompts, (3) assigning NSFW probabilities, and (4) scraping and generating videos.
 In Fig. \ref{Fig: datapoint}, we illustrate a single data point in the proposed \dsnameM~.
 This data point includes a prompt, a UUID, a timestamp, six NSFW probabilities, a 3072-dimensional prompt embedding, and four generated videos.
-After building \dsnameM~, we filter out prompts with high semantic similarity to each other, resulting in \textbf{\dsname~}.
+We show the steps of curating our \textbf{\dsnameM~} in this section.

 \textbf{Collecting Source HTML Files.} We gather chat messages from the official Pika Discord channels between July 2023 and February 2024 using DiscordChatExporter \cite{discordchatexporter} and store them as HTML files.
 Our focus is on 10 channels where users input prompts and request a bot to execute the Pika text-to-video diffusion model for video generation.
-The user inputs and outputs are made available by Pika Lab under the Creative Commons Noncommercial 4.0 Attribution International License (CC BY-NC 4.0), as detailed in Section 4.5.a of their \href{https://pika.art/terms-of-service}{official terms of service}.
+The user inputs and outputs are made available by Pika Lab under the Creative Commons Noncommercial 4.0 Attribution International License (CC BY-NC 4.0), as detailed in Section 4.5.a of their \href{https://web.archive.org/web/20240312025150/https://pika.art/terms-of-service}{official terms of service}.
 Consequently, the text-to-video prompts and Pika videos in our dataset are open-sourced under the same license.

 \textbf{Extracting and Embedding Prompts.} The HTML files are then processed using regular expressions to extract prompts and time stamps.
 We subsequently filter out prompts used for image-to-video generation (because the images are not publicly available) and prompts without associated videos (these prompts may have been banned by Pika or hidden by the users).
 Finally, we remove duplicate prompts and assign a UUID to each prompt, resulting in a total of $1,672,243$ unique prompts.
 Because the text-to-video prompts are significantly complex and long, we use OpenAI's text-embedding-3-large API, which supports up to $8192$ tokens, to embed all of our prompts.
-We retain the original 3072-dimensional output of the text-embedding-3-large model, allowing people to freely reduce their dimensionality according to their preferences using Principal Component Analysis (PCA).
+We retain the original 3072-dimensional output, allowing any customized dimensionality reduction.